sumit1004/reliefnet/README.md

 Day 2, Checkpoint 4: All Dashboards Completed
 In this checkpoint, I finished adding all the important sections to every dashboard, including the landing page, victim dashboard, volunteer dashboard, NGO dashboard, and admin dashboard.
 In the admin dashboard, I added the relief centers map feature, where the admin can create and locate food centers, shelters, and medical camps.
 These locations will also be visible to victims and volunteers so they can find help easily.
 The admin can also manage and add all resources directly from the dashboard.
 In the NGO dashboard, I added the donation section so NGOs can track and manage donations.
 I have completed and integrated all other important features across the dashboards, making the platform fully functional and ready for end-to-end use.

+Final Project Completion Statement
+All the pages and features of the website are now fully completed and properly tested.
+Every dashboard, including the landing page, victim dashboard, volunteer dashboard, NGO dashboard, and admin dashboard, has been built and is working smoothly.
+All database connections, data storage, authentication, and real-time updates have been thoroughly tested and are functioning as expected.
+The system is able to handle SOS requests, missing reports, volunteer and team management, resource tracking, task assignments, map views, and donations without any issues.
+All key sections have been integrated to create a complete, reliable, and user-friendly platform that is ready for real-world use.
+The website is now fully functional and complete.